CalCOFI/rCRUX/README.md

 # Example pipeline

 The following example shows a simple rCRUX pipeline from start to finish.
-Note that this example will require internet access and considerable database storage (see section above), run time (mainly for blastn), and system resources to execute.
+Note that this example will require internet access and considerable database storage (~314 GB, see section above), run time (mainly for blastn), and system resources to execute.

-* Note that local blast and taxonomic assignment can be run on databases stored on an external hard drive.
+* Note that local blast and taxonomic assignment databases can be stored on an external hard drive.
 It increases run time, but is a good option if computer storage capacity is limited.

 **get_blast_seeds**
 Searching jawless vertebrates (taxid: "1476529") and jawed vertebrates (taxid: "7776").